The Basics of Pop-Up Restaurants

 Truly underground pop-up restaurants don’t usually bother with licenses or insurance.
-However, you need both to be legal and avoid any potential legal trouble if problems should arise.
+However, you need both to be legal and to avoid any potential legal trouble if problems should arise.
 Check with your local town or state authorities about what types of temporary permits you’ll need before you open.

 Social Media and Pop-Ups Are Perfect Together

 Like food trucks, many pop-up restaurants use social media as their primary means of advertising.
 Nightly specials are posted on sites like Facebook and Twitter.
-Invites to your pop up may be issued exclusively through social media sites.
+Invites to your pop-up may be issued exclusively through social media sites.

 Don’t Overlook Safety for Your Pop-Up